laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

 SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop) from your web browser.
-No previous knowledge of cloud computing is required.
+No previous knowledge of cloud computing is required to use the service.
 SD Desktop is designed to process sensitive data and provide a secure workspace for collaborative research projects.
 In the following user guide you can learn how to:

 * apply for service access;
 * set up your virtual Desktop;
-* analyze your data stored in SD Connect;
+* analyze data stored in SD Connect;
 * re-use published data stored under controlled access.

 ## Key features